urfdvw/CircuitPython-online-IDE-for-classes/README.md

 and then `npm start` to start the project locally.

 How to deploy the service onto the google app engine is beyond the scope of this document.

-# How to use

-- `index.html` is the sign-in page for students.
-- `receiver.html` is the teacher's monitor page.

-Students can sign in and use the IDE.
-Teachers should First `Add students` by the left bottom corner, and check students' code by click on their name on the top.
-If `Auto refreshing` on the right bottom corner is selected, the code will be updated in real-time.
-If not selected,
-the teacher can click on the `Refresh` button or the student's name to refresh.